sprngr/randomSteamGame/README.md

 Once the bookmark has been made, either view your profile under steamdb.info/calculator/ or click the bookmark you just made & follow the instructions.

+Note: this will not work if steamdb.info cannot see your profile (set to private).

 ###Why was this made?